 Dave's areas of expertise include:

-Dave supports the work of Observational Studies and
+Dave supports the work of Observation Based Research and

 FAAM particularly with regards to computing and IT.
 He designs and writes programs in a number of different languages and environments and also assists the design of IT infrastructure and the analysis of data.